gkaramanis/posit_conf_2024/README.md

-# posit_conf_2024
+# From idea to code to image: creative data visualizations in R
-Slides and resources for the talk "From idea to code to image: creative data visualizations in R"
+Slides and resources for the posit:conf(2024) talk "From idea to code to image: creative data visualizations in R"